isomerpages/mof-vital/media-library/publications/_posts/2022-10-18-post-CE’s presentation at the 25th Asian Shared Services and Outsourcing Week.md

 <p style="font-size: 20px;color:#585858;text-align:justify;margin-left:10%;">
 i.
-VITAL is building a new core system - VISION, to manage Shared Services for more than 100 Service Partners through omni digital channels covering HR, Finance, Procurement and Admin processes.
+VITAL is building a new core system - VISION, to manage shared services for more than 100 service partners through omni digital channels covering HR, finance, procurement and admin processes.
 We plan to use an industry leading SaaS solution.</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;margin-left:10%;">
 ii.
 In addition, we will build central systems to facilitate innovation for whole-of-Government.
 We recently announced a central RPA platform that would be open to all agencies across the public service.
 Let me elaborate.</p>